This article is for:

 Require SAML Single Sign-On for Org Security Admins: This requires single sign-on for Organization Security Admins.

 If needed, you can designate specific users to allow them to sign in without using SSO.
-This is helpful when people in different departments, consultants, or those outside your company need access to Wdesk.
+This is helpful when people in different departments, consultants, or those outside your company need access to Workiva.
 To learn more, see Managing SSO Bypass Users.

 To access and manage SAML single sign-on settings: